 Below you will find resources, tips and strategies that I hope will you cope.

 Mental Health And COVID 19 Coping Resources

-COVID 19 has stoked the fire of awareness to mental health again.
-Resources are popping up from governments around the world and I want to share some of them from Canada and the USA with you right off the bat in case you are facing a COVID 19 Mental Health Crisis right now.
+COVID-19 has stoked the fire of awareness of mental health again.
+Resources are popping up from governments around the world and I want to share some of them from Canada and the USA with you right off the bat in case you are facing a COVID-19 Mental Health Crisis right now.

 If you are in a mental health crisis right now that is dangerous to your immediate health or you are not safe please call emergency services.

 Canada COVID-19 Mental Health Resources